 In communication Armenians are simple and open-hearted, and sometimes it may even seem that there is no any personal space in Armenia: people here like to speak face to face looking straight in one’s eyes without losing contact and space between them.
 Sometimes they may even ask detailed and personal questions that is rather common.
 In spite of this, Armenians are very polite and compassionate and take to heart other people’s hardships and problems.
 If anyone needs any help in the street or in public transport hardly any Armenian will remain indifferent.

 Here you will often hear the word “merci”, which is borrowed from French and is often used instead of the long Armenian “shnorakalutsyun,” which also means “thank you.”
 And the endearment word “jan” is out of the question, you will hear it all the time!
 It can hardly be translated and it shows tender attitude to the interlocutor, so do not be surprised if you hear your name in conjunction with “jan”.
 Another very colorful expression of tenderness, and sometimes compassion, is the phrase “tsavt tanem”, which literally translates as “I will take your pain on myself.”

 So these are Armenians sometimes direct, but kind, tender and attentive.
 Come to Armenia and you will be able to learn about these and many others interesting and unique traditions of the locals!
-And with our Cultural Tour, it will become much easier: you will experience the authentic way of life of the local population, get acquainted with hospitable locals and learn a lot from our professional guides.
+And with our Cultural, Christian, and Wine Tours it will become much easier: you will experience the authentic way of life of the local population, get acquainted with hospitable locals and learn a lot from our professional guides.